Safeguarding and Looked After Children Policy

-- Staff should share the allegation with the CPO, Deputy CPO, or the Head teacher (if not CPO) using the ‘Child Protection Cause for Concern/ Incident’ form.
+- Staff should share the allegation with the DSL, Deputy DSL using CPOMS.

-- It is then the duty of the CPO or Deputy CPO to act on the information received.
-The children’s detailed should be logged onto the internal system and added to case log as required, or details checked with or advice sought from the Safeguarding Board.
+- It is then the duty of the DSL or Deputy DSL to act on the information received.
+The children’s detailed account should be logged onto the internal system and added to case log as required, or details checked with or advice sought from the Safeguarding Board.

-- If it felt that by sharing the information with parents, the child is put at greater risk, the CPO should report this directly to Social Care using a FCAF Form as evidence.
-Where possible, a FCAF form should be completed.
-The CPO or Deputy CPO should contact the Parent or carer in the first instance before making an official referral.
+- If it felt that by sharing the information with parents, the child is put at greater risk, the DSL should report this directly to Social Care.
+The DSL or Deputy DSL should contact the Parent or carer in the first instance before making an official referral.
 Except when an allegation of abuse has been made regarding the family and wider family.
 The DSL should contact 2053535 in the first instance to take advice.

-- All notes and telephone messages must be kept, dated and signed as they made be used as evidence in criminal proceedings.
+- All additional documentation should be dated and signed and kept securely as it may be used as evidence in criminal proceedings.

-- Information should then be placed in a secure filing cabinet, as described above.
-Any details held electronically must be encrypted and kept secure by CPLO or Deputy.
+- Additional information should then be placed in a secure filing cabinet, as described above.
+Information kept on CPOMS must be only accessed by DSL or Deputy.

 SCHOOL PROCEDURE IF STAFF HAVE CONCERNS OR ARE SUSPICIOUS

 - Staff should be alert to any changes in behaviour, presentation or circumstances of children, particularly when there is no obvious explanation.